 - E = Experienced net over or undercollection of costs associated with the acquisition of generation supply for participating BUSS customers in the applicable Customer Class.
-These costs will be computed as of the end of the calendar month ended two months prior to the beginning of the computation period, and will include applicable interest.
+These costs will be computed as stated in the GSC-1 RECONCILIATION PROVISIONS and will include applicable interest.
 Interest shall be computed monthly from the month the over or undercollection occurs to the month in which the overcollection is refunded or the undercollection is recouped.
-Interest on recoveries of overcollections and undercollections shall be calculated at the prime rate for commercial borrowing in effect on the last day of the month the over or undercollection occurred. - Sf p = The Company's total retail KWH sales to participating BUSS customers on the Fixed Price Option in the applicable Customer Class, projected for the computation quarter. - T = The Pennsylvania gross receipts tax rate (exclusive of Part 2 of the State Tax Adjustment Surcharge (STAS) within this tariff) in effect during the billing month, expressed in decimal form.
+Interest on recoveries of overcollections and undercollections shall be calculated at the prime rate for commercial borrowing in effect on the last day of the month the over or undercollection occurred. - S{fp} = The Company's total retail KWH sales to participating BUSS customers on the Fixed Price Option in the applicable Customer Class, projected for the computation quarter. - T = The Pennsylvania gross receipts tax rate (exclusive of Part 2 of the State Tax Adjustment Surcharge (STAS) within this tariff) in effect during the billing month, expressed in decimal form.